InViLabVirtualStainingBenchmark/SinSR/hpc/INSTRUCTIONS.md

-# SinSR — Cluster Execution Plan
+# SinSR — Cluster Instructions

 Complete reference for running SinSR on VSC Tier 2 Antwerp.
 All scripts live in `hpc/` inside this repo.